Semantic SEO in 2025: How to Optimize for Google’s Natural Language Processing?

 Transactional: “Buy running shoes online”

-Commercial investigation: “Best smartphones under $500”
+Commercial investigation: “Best smart phones under $500”

-7. Advanced Structured Data Will Play a Key Role
+7. Comprehensive Structured Data Will Become Important

 How to Prepare for the Future of Semantic SEO?